Creative-Motion-Development/wp-plugin-clearfy/readme.txt

 * **Remove Previous/Next Post Link in HEAD** — delete previous and next post links if you do not use the blog.
 * **Remove .recentcomments Styles** — remove if you want to change the "Related posts" widget styles.
 * **Minify Html** — compresses the code, speeds up the website loading.
+* **Critical CSS** — Add CSS files or CSS code to the critical section so that it connects at the very beginning of the page.
 * **WordPress Sanitization** — removes invalid and malicious characters from the URLs and file names.

 #### WordPress SEO optimization ####